palo-it-th/openapi-codegen-examples/spring-boot-openapi-codegen/article/article.md

 ### Client

-To illustrate how different client code can be generated, we will generate clients with both the aforementioned reactive Webclient and RestTemplate.
-For our projects, we at Palo IT prefer to use the Webclient because it simplifies performing concurrent calls compared with the Rest Template.
+To illustrate the client code generation, the reactive WebClient will be used.
+For our projects, we at Palo IT prefer to use the Webclient because it simplifies performing concurrent calls compared to the Rest Template.

 ## Prerequisites

 Before getting started, we need to ensure all necessary tools to run the application are available.
-Installation instructions for different
+The tools and installation instruction are below.

 - [JDK 11](https://www.oracle.com/in/java/technologies/javase/jdk11-archive-downloads.html)
 - [Cloned Git Repository](https://github.com/PaloITThailand/openapi-codegen-examples)